Zappes/avr-SleepingSensors/README.md

 * Using interrupts.
 * Using a transistor.
 I've never done that before and I wanted to try it. :)

 The project has been created using an Arduino Mega, i.e. an ATmega2560 microcontroller.
 It should be portable to practically every other Arduino or plain Atmel controller, though.
-Actually, this will be my nect project: I want to do something similar using an ATmega328 and a temperature/humidity sensor.
+Actually, this will be my next project: I want to do something similar using an ATmega328 and a temperature/humidity sensor.
 This project was the protoype for that plan.

 Hardware
 --------